thofisch/doc-api/docs/resource_identifiers.md

 ### Designing URIs

-    The base URI is the most important design affordance of your API.
-A simple and intuitive base URI design makes using your API easy.
-Affordance is a design property that communicates how something should be used without requiring documentation.
+When done successfully the result, of a thoughtful URI design, can be the most important design affordance (a design property that communicates how something should be used without requiring documentation) of your API.
+So when designing URIs:

-When designing URIs:

 - **DO** design URIs to last a long time - [Cool URIs don't change](<http://www.w3.org/Provider/Style/URI>).
 - **DO** design URIs based on stable concepts, identifiers, and information.
-- **CONSIDER** that URIs cannot be permanent if the concepts or identifiers used cannot be permanent for business, technical, or security reasons.-
+URIs cannot be permanent if the concepts or identifiers used cannot be permanent for business, technical, or security reasons.
-- **DO** keep your base URI simple and intuitive.
+- **DO** keep your base URIs simple and intuitive.
 - **DO** use lowercase for URIs.
 - **DO** use domains and subdomains to logically group or partition resources for localization, distribution, or to enforce various monitoring or security policies.
 - **DO** use forward-slash (`/`) in the path segment to indicate a hierarchical relationship between resources.